google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 ## Manual Buffering

-Before we dive into the Cache API and Service Workers, let's see how to manually buffer a video with MSE.
+Before we dive into the Cache API and service workers, let's see how to manually buffer a video with MSE.
 The example below assumes that your web server supports HTTP range requests.
-Note that this would be pretty similar with segment files.
+Note that this would be pretty similar to segment files.

 ```
 <video controls id="video"></video>